My Udemy coursesJohn Bandler’s courses at Udemy on Law, Cyberlaw, Cybersecurity, Privacy, Policies, Learning

 Quick links to and descriptions of my Udemy courses

-Here are links to the courses on Udemy (without a coupon code)
+Here are links to the courses on Udemy (remember to check below and other places for a coupon code)

 Coupon codesUdemy coupon codes for John Bandler's courses

-Here are some coupon codes to my Udemy courses (embedded in the link too if you click it):
+Here are my coupon codes to my Udemy courses (embedded in the link if you click it, check expiration):

-Remember to check for periodic coupon codes from either me or Udemy, and shop around so you get the best price.
-Some may expire or have redemption limits.
-Udemy has periodic sales and also does "dynamic pricing" which means the displayed list price fluctuates.
+Remember to check for periodic coupon codes from Udemy, and shop around so you get the best price.
+Coupons expire and have redemption limits.
+Udemy has periodic sales and does "dynamic pricing" which means the displayed list price fluctuates.
 More on pricing later.

 If you are a current or past student of mine at an academic institution, contact me for a free coupon code.
-I am not allowed to make this offer on the Udemy site so hopefully you see this first.
+I am not allowed to mention this on the Udemy site, so hopefully you see it here.

 More on each course